 More about me:

-I recently completed my PhD in psychology focusing on addictions because I am interested in research and never stop seeking new opportunities to learn more about helping my clients.
+I completed my PhD in psychology focusing on addictions because I am interested in research and never stop seeking new opportunities to learn more about helping my clients.
 While I have formally trained as a master’s level counsellor, I have also worked as a director of a day psychiatric program and a community family social worker.

 The conversation gives both of us a chance to form a first impression about whether or not we might have a good therapeutic “fit” between us.
 It lets us know if we should move forward to setting a first session or not.